ClickHouse/ClickHouse/docs/en/operations/analyzer.md

 The new analyzer significantly changed the communication protocol between servers in the cluster.
 Thus, it's impossible to run distributed queries on servers with different `allow_experimental_analyzer` setting values.

+### Mutations are interpreted by previous analyzer

+Mutations are still using the old analyzer.
+This means some new ClickHouse SQL features can't be used in mutations.
+For example, the `QUALIFY` clause.
+Status can be checked [here](https://github.com/ClickHouse/ClickHouse/issues/61563).

 ### Unsupported features

 The list of features new analyzer currently doesn't support: